CraftyKoala/Wichtel-Wichtel/Readme.md

 ## Tasks

 1. Create generator for random pairing of 4 participants
   a.
-Design page with description 4 input fields and one button
+Use template 4 input fields and one button
   b.
 Implement event listener for button
   c.
 Implement pairing logic with conditions
      - the participants can not give gifts to them selfs